p1r473/lite-apps/README.md

 Hermit Lite Apps are zip files, with the extension `.hermit`.
 Each zip file contains multiple files that define the Lite App, how it should be installed, and default settings to be used.
 Only two files are required, all others are optional.

 - `manifest.json` : The basic metadata about a Lite App is contained in a `manifest.json` file.
 This follows the [W3C Web App Manifest](https://www.w3.org/TR/appmanifest/) format with additional vendor-specific fields for Hermit that are not yet a part of the W3C standard.

-- `icon.png` : This file can be named anything, as long as the same name is used in the `manifest.json` in the `icons` field.
-Ensure that icons are large enough (typically at least 192×192px; larger is fine too).
-Only one icon is required and only the first entry in the `icons` array is currently used by Hermit; all others are ignored.
+- `icons/favicon.png`: The icon to be used for this site when importing the Lite App.
+Ensure that icons are large enough (our automated tests require that the size be exactly 300×300px).

 All Hermit Lite Apps fully support localization, but it’s optional.
 So if you’re a German publication or Chinese site and only want to include one language in your Lite App definition, that’s completely fine.
 If included, localized strings must follow a specific directory structure (same as what Chrome extensions use.)

 ## Directory Structure

     Lite App.hermit
     - manifest.json    (required)
+    + icons
-    - icon.png       (required)
+      - favicon.png    (required)
-    + _locales/      (optional)
+    + _locales/
       + en/
         - messages.json
       + es/